cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToDatabaseRole.csharp.md

 - *Type:* object

-Grant all privileges on the database role.
+(Default: `false`) Grant all privileges on the database role.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/grant_privileges_to_database_role#all_privileges GrantPrivilegesToDatabaseRole#all_privileges}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/grant_privileges_to_database_role#all_privileges GrantPrivilegesToDatabaseRole#all_privileges}

 ---